intuit-archive/omnibus-heirloom/README.md

 ## omnibus-heirloom

-This contains the skelton for building Omnibus Chef packages.
+This contains the skelton for building Omnibus Heirloom packages.

 ## Build